BND Hamburger Icon

 CareCloud Setup

 New CareCloud customers can contact the company’s professional services team for training.
-Representatives told us that its customers typically need 90 days to fully implement their health system.
+Representatives told us that their customers typically need 60 to 80 days to fully implement their health system.
 However, you’ll likely pay a steep fee for setup assistance.

-If you need to migrate data from another EMR platform to CareCloud, the process comes with a price tag of up to $5,000.
-This high fee remains unchanged from previous years, but CareCloud has lowered its implementation fees, which start at $1,000 for medical software.
+If you need to migrate data from another EMR platform to CareCloud, the process comes with a hefty price tag.
+This high fee remains unchanged from previous years, but CareCloud has lowered its one-time implementation fees, which start at $1,000 for medical software according to a representative who spoke with us during our review.
 However, even this price could be cost-prohibitive for smaller practices on a budget.

 TipTip